-In order to be considered to be "established" in Ireland, and therefore be eligible for authorisation as an Irish head office life undertaking, the 2015 Regulations provide that a life undertaking must:
+In order to be considered to be "established" in Ireland, and therefore be eligible for authorisation as an Irish head office non-life undertaking, the 2015 Regulations provide that a non-life undertaking must:

-- (i) have an office in Ireland open during business hours for the transaction of life assurance business; and - (ii) must employ at such office persons duly qualified to carry on the business transacted and empowered to issue cover for the authorised classes of life business and to settle claims.
+- (i) have an office in Ireland open during business hours for the transaction of non-life insurance business; and - (ii) must employ at such office persons duly qualified to carry on the business transacted and empowered to issue cover for the authorised classes of non-life business and to settle claims.

-The life assurance undertaking is also required to demonstrate that it is run by persons of good repute with appropriate professional qualifications or experience and is required to have administrative and accounting procedures and internal control mechanisms which the Central Bank deem sound and adequate.
+The non-life insurance undertaking is also required to demonstrate that it is run by persons of good repute with appropriate professional qualifications or experience and is required to have administrative and accounting procedures and internal control mechanisms which the Central Bank deem sound and adequate.